-My reservation in the first instance is that Empty Revelations is not a book about meaning, unlike Sainsbury's Reference Without Referents, which is all about meaning.
-There is no mention of meaning in the Alward index.
-Nor is Alward's task is to say how FS-sentences would acquire meaning if none of them was true, but rather to say how such sentences, whatever the details of its meaning-status, get to be revealing.
-But, my particular interest is in how Alward's own ER-sentences get to be true.
+My reservation in the first instance is that Empty Revelations is not a book about meaning.
+There is no mention of meaning in ER's index.
+Nor is Alward's task is to say how FS-sentences would acquire meaning if none of them was true, but to say how such sentences, whatever the details of its meaning-status, get to be revealing.
+But, my particular interest is in how Alward's own ER-sentences is in how they get to be true.
 As far as I can tell, Empty Revelations simply presupposes my (17).

-Of course, there might be something defective about the assumption that if the ERsentences are true, there is no telling of how they get to be true independently of the objects they are true of.
 A related possibility might be some or other variation of a proof theoretic semantics.
 Initially proof theory had nothing to do with semantics.
 Indeed, the basic idea was that proof theory is less about what the following-from relation is than it is about the ways in which, starting from A, we arrive at B. In coming to understand how showing that all those Bs follow from all those As, we come to an understanding of what it is for one thing to follow from another.
 We come to see that the meaning of "follows from" is fixed rather by the conditions under which it is shown that this follows from that.
 The idea here is that semantics is best handled in terms of them.
 In a somewhat later development, proof theoretic semantics is understood to be the semantics of proofs themselves, rather than about semantics in terms of proof, in which meanings are determined not by truth conditions but by proof conditions.
 Although the two branches can be intertwined, for our purposes only the latter or in-terms-of approach need be considered.